 Overall, being aware of aquatic invasive plants and how to prevent their spread are the most effective actions you can take!
 Thank you for considering the following prevention steps to protect our waters:

-Water Recreation: “CLEAN-DRAIN-DRY” all equipment, boats, motor, trailer, bait buckets, and pets of aquatic debris before leaving.
+Clean, drain and dry all equipment, boats, motor, trailer, bait buckets, and pets of aquatic debris before leaving.
 Never transport plants, sediment, or live bait among bodies of water.

-Aquariums/Ponds: Check that species are not invasive before acquiring or sharing them.
+Check that species are not invasive before acquiring or sharing them.
 Drain aquarium water on dry land.
 Never release or flush unwanted aquarium/pond species or water into natural waters, drainage ditches, or sewers.

-Disposal: Dry out, bag and landfill, or incinerate.
+Dry out, bag and landfill, or incinerate.
 Control established plants using site- and species- appropriate methods—hand pulling, digging, cutting, and mowing.

 Keep an eye open and report these Aquatic Invasive Species: Eurasian Watermilfoil, Parrotfeather, Didymo, Zebra and Quagga Mussels, Common Carp, and Smallmouth and Largemouth Bass.